Imaccer/practical_robot/README.md

 - ```rosrun rqt_tf_tree rqt_tf_tree``` : this command is useful for viewing the connections between different reference frames, and to spot when there is a break in the tree
 -  ```rostopic echo topic_name```: check the output from a topic and which ROS nodes are publishing/subscribing to that topic
 - ```rostopic rqt_graph rqt_graph``` : view connectivity between publishers and subscribers to topics.
-- ```rosrun rviz rviz``` - real-time visualization of sensor data, tf-frames, robot's environment, the path calculated for autonomous mode etc.
+- ```rosrun rviz rviz``` : real-time visualization of sensor data, tf-frames, robot's environment, the path calculated for autonomous mode etc.
 - ```rosbag record -a``` : record and playback all ROS message traffic as if the robot was operating in real-time.
 Playback with ```rosbag play nameOfFile.bag```.
 Can also specify topics to record.
 - ```gdb ~/catkin_ws/devel/package_name/rosNode```: to troubleshoot a particular node you can run the binary in GDB

-## License

-Specify the license under which your ROS project is distributed.
-Include any relevant copyright notices and license terms.
-If you're using third-party libraries or dependencies, make sure to mention their licenses as well.